luckydevboy/ordina/README.md

 # Origin of The Name

-The name "Vitro" is derived from the Latin word "vitrum," meaning "glass."
+"Flow Kit" combines two concepts: "Flow" and "Kit."
+"Flow" suggests a smooth, seamless experience, which aligns with the goal of a component library that enhances development efficiency and user experience.
-This connection suggests clarity, transparency, and a polished finish, which aligns well with a component library designed for building user interfaces.
+It evokes the idea of fluidity in design and functionality, essential for React components that integrate well with Tailwind CSS and Vite.
-The name evokes a sense of modernity and sophistication, reflecting the sleek and efficient nature of a React component library that utilizes Tailwind CSS and Vite for rapid development.
+"Kit" refers to a collection of tools or components, indicating that the product is a comprehensive set designed for developers.
-The association with glass can also imply versatility and the ability to create a wide range of visual styles, enhancing the appeal of the library to developers seeking customizable solutions.
+This term conveys the idea of readiness and convenience, as it suggests that users have everything they need in one package to build applications effectively.
+Together, "Flow Kit" implies a streamlined, efficient toolkit for developers using modern web technologies.

 # React + TypeScript + Vite